читайте также

 In the secondary market, apartments sold for about 14% less than new builds – around $1,550 per sq. m.
 Prices rose nearly 10% year-on-year in both categories, but Galt & Taggart analysts warn that such growth is unlikely to continue: sales are slowing, and the share of unsold inventory remains significant.

-Hotel Sector
+Hotel sector

-McInerney Hospitality International Vice President Maia Tsereteli reported that hotel occupancy in Batumi reached 90–100% in summer and remained around 80% in September, exceeding expectations.
-She noted that the gap between peak and low seasons is narrowing: off-season demand is stable, and winter bookings are already strong.
-TBC analysts highlight the fastest growth in the luxury segment.
-In the first half of 2025, average occupancy in high-end properties reached 54% – 4% higher than a year earlier – and the average daily rate (ADR) was $126.
+Vice President of McInerney Hospitality International Maya Tsereteli reported that during the summer, hotel occupancy in Batumi reached 90–100%, and remained at 80% in September, exceeding expectations.
+The gap between peak and low seasons is narrowing: off-season demand remains stable, and winter bookings are already actively growing.
+Analysts at TBC highlight that the luxury hotel segment is expanding particularly fast.
+In the first half of 2025, the average occupancy rate in this category reached 54% — up 4% year-on-year — while the average daily rate (ADR) stood at $126.
+Hotels in Batumi are most frequently chosen by guests from Asia and the Middle East, with growing flows from Eastern Europe and the United Kingdom.
+Such diversification makes demand more stable and allows maintaining high occupancy levels throughout the year.

 Luxury Projects